mpi-forum/mpi-forum.github.io/meetings/2017/06/logistics.md

 HRS portal in some of Aachen's hotels.
 Search for hotels using [this link to the HRS website](https://web3.hrs.de/web3/init.do?clientId=ZGVfX1JXVEhBQUNIRU4-&amp;cid=48-3&clientConfigId=e59c2bb9-4345-33f4-9a5a-3e13b276525f&clientId=ZGVfX3J3dGhhYWNoZW4,1&activity=initVisit&sslRedirected=true) (an RWTH Aachen University Logo should appear at the top of the HRS page).

+**Recommendation**:
-The guest host of RWTH Aachen University also rents out rooms but you have to book them directly (not through HRS).
+The guest house of RWTH Aachen University also rents out rooms, but you have to book them directly (not through HRS).
+It is in close vicinity to the IT Center only minutes away on foot.
+We have 10 rooms blocked for participants of the MPI Forum.
 The contact information can be found [here](http://www.rwth-aachen.de/cms/root/Die-RWTH/Kontakt-Anreise/Raumverwaltung/~bdst/Gaestehaeuser/?lidx=1).

 ### Useful links